-Much of what we describe as understanding or skill in mathematics is the ability to recognize patterns and that's what mathematicians are good at.
-To that end, the Maths department has a theme for each of the groups in Years 7 to 9 to support students' understanding of mathematical concepts.
+Much of what we describe as understanding or skill in mathematics is the ability to recognize patterns, and this is exactly what mathematicians are good at.
+To that end, themes have been developed in Years 7 to 9 to support students' understanding of mathematical concepts.
 They are as follows: